-Waste, or material resulting from the treatment of waste, is no longer a waste or waste material when:
+Under the Waste to Resources EPP, a waste, or material resulting from the treatment of waste, may cease to be a waste when:

 - it constitutes a product that meets EPA specifications or standards; or

-- if there is no specification or standard, it constitutes a product that is ready and intended for imminent use, without the need for further treatment to prevent any environmental harm.
+- if there is no specification or standard applies, it constitutes a product that is ready and intended for imminent use without the need for further treatment to prevent any environmental harm.

-Ready and intended for imminent use means that upon request you can demonstrate to the EPA, amongst other things, that:
+Ready and intended for imminent use means that, upon request, you can demonstrate to the EPA, among other things, that:

 - there is an immediate market for the recovered material; and

-- the recovered material and its use complies with all relevant State and Federal legislation including regulations and policies made under it, Australian Standards and any specifications required by the market place eg engineering specifications; and
+- the recovered material and its use complies with all relevant state and federal legislation including regulations and policies made under relevant laws, Australian Standards and any specifications required by the market place eg engineering specifications; and

 - that environmental harm, including harm to human health, will not result from the storage, transport and use of the recovered material, and